 Jay Baykal was the second man to file for an order of protection against Carole.
 He didn't go missing, but he did fear for his life and with good reason if what he says is true (emphasis added):

 Another interesting piece of information to surface in recent years is the confession of a supposed witness to the signing of Jack Lewis' will and power of attorney.
 In an exchange that took place through emails, the witness claims to have never seen Mr. Lewis sign either document, but said he did because she claimed to have feared retaliation from Carole.
-The witness willingly committed perjury in court out of fear.

 With all the evidence publicly available, we can see a rather unsettling picture being painted of the CEO of Big Cat Rescue.

 She hears voices in her head telling her what to do.
 She has multiple domestic incidents with her former spouses.
 Two grown men have filed for order of protections against her.
-One of those men disappeared two months after Carole threatened to kill him.
+One of those men disappeared two months after Carole allegedly threatened to kill him.
 A witness to the signing of her missing husband's will and power of attorney admitted that she never saw him sign either one, but perjured herself in court because Carole terrified her.

-So is Carole losing it or has she already lost it?
 The recent run in with the cop should be sounding off alarms.
 In our opinion, she should resign from her position at Big Cat Rescue.
 We don't understand why she is still allowed to own a firearm yet alone operate a multi-million dollar roadside zoo containing numerous dangerous animals.
 Can her judgment be trusted?